EXPERIENCED LEGAL COUNSEL YOU CAN TRUST REACH OUT TODAY

 What is domestic battery?

 According to Kansas Law, domestic battery is knowingly committing an unprivileged touching in a rude angry or insulting manner to one’s spouse or former spouse, girlfriend/boyfriend or any person in which you are having or have had an intimate relationship with.
 In Kansas, a domestic battery case can be charged as either a misdemeanor or a felony depending on the assessment of the case by the prosecutor.
 The prosecutor will usually charge it as a misdemeanor unless there are some aggravating factors present in the case.
+Here are some examples of factors that could lead the prosecutor to charge you with a felony instead of a misdemeanor.

 1. The abused/victim has suffered grave injuries that are potentially life threatening.